Have a question?

 Learn theory & treatment of Complex PTSD & Dissociation with Eye Movement Desensitization And Reprocessing (EMDR)

-772 students enrolled
+772 Students enrolled

 This course is created by Vishakha Bhalla under the guidance of Aman Varma who has undergone accredited course training in CBT practitioner, Diploma in Hypnotherapy, Mental Health Practitioner, NLP Specialist Practitioner, Diploma in Psychological Counseling and Diploma in Modern Applied Psychology.